PoW3rKj/FaceYou/README.md

 🔥Introdution🔥
 ------

-An electron app for a school project build in 1 week, git commints and branches are not well organized and the code can contains italian words
+An electron app for a school project build in 1 week, git commints and branches are not well organized and the code may contain italian words

 How it works❓
 ------